 So, brands need to clearly communicate with their customers in concrete terms, disclosing information such as the amount of packaging saved or how they’ve enhanced certain working conditions.
 The COVID-19 crisis has inspired companies to do exactly that: It has put employee-related policies and crisis response in the spotlight, so businesses across the board have been communicating frequently with the public about these issues.
 To strengthen consumer awareness and trust, companies can also seek independent certification and inclusion in app-based directories that provide information about products’ sustainability features.

 Give sustainable consumption social currency.
 Like luxury goods, sustainable products often involve premium quality, craftsmanship, storytelling, and significant intangible value.
-For example, two different in-store experiments, one with fair trade–labeled coffee and another with a socially conscious–labeled Banana Republic women’s suit — ordinary items, but not the cheapest in their categories — showed that the sustainability labels enhanced demand.
+For example, two different in-store experiments, one with fair trade–labeled coffee and another with a Banana Republic women’s suit bearing a tag touting socially responsible practices — ordinary items, but not the cheapest in their categories — showed that the sustainability labels enhanced demand.

 Sustainability features also seem to grant emotional benefits, including the satisfaction of consuming more consciously and subtly signaling status.
 Brands can support, facilitate, and even encourage this status signaling with tools similar to virtuous behavior badges, such as “I voted” stickers, pink ribbons, or fitness trackers.
 For example, research has shown positive effects on hotel guests’ towel reusage when they can show their “green support” by wearing a pin or hanging a card on their door.

 All crises offer new opportunities.
-The current one may be a test for sustainability, but it could also instigate a new level of corporate creativity and innovation along the sustainability value chain.
+The current one may be a test for sustainability, but it could also inspire a new level of corporate creativity and innovation along the sustainability value chain.